mehrankasebvatan/Ktor-ToDoBackend/README.md

 *   User authentication (register & login)
 *   Create, read, update, and delete tasks
 *   Uses MariaDB as the database
-*   Structured with MVVM and Clean Architecture principles

 ⚙️ Setup & Installation
 -----------------------